gnu-user/mcsc-6030-project/README.md

     script which the following command, this will install all needed dependencies.

     `sudo python2 setup.py develop`

-4. After installing the dependencies you can execute the test framework using the following command, if you do not want verbosity remove the argument **--verbose**.
+4. After installing the dependencies you can execute the test framework using the following command, if you want verbosity you can add the argument **--verbose**.

-    `python2 test_framework.py --code=benchmarks testplan.yml --verbose`
+    `python2 test_framework.py --benchmarks=benchmarks testplan.yml`

 5. If you would like to view the various matrix multiplication benchmarks you can see the implementations in the **benchmarks/** directory.